 Warmest and bestest wishes, Kel

-Mrs. Denise Vanaria is a Thomas and Helen Andrews/Titanic historian and an expert on Edwardian costuming.
+Ms. Denise Vanaria is a Thomas and Helen Andrews/Titanic historian and an expert on Edwardian costuming.
 Among Ms. Vanaria’s many credits are Robert Ballard’s film “Titanic Revealed,” and the Broadway musical “Titanic.”
 Her Titanic artifacts and meticulously restored Edwardian clothing, which she wears at all appearances, have for many years been exhibited at “The Titanic Experience” in Orlando.
-She is also active in the Belfast Titanic Schools Project; the Nomadic Preservation Society; British Titanic Society; and the Belfast Titanic Society.
+She is recognized by the National Association of Professional Women.

 Ms. Vanaria’s extraordinary knowledge of Helen (Mrs. Thomas) Andrews, and a stunning twin-like resemblance, enable her to bring this relatively unknown woman back to life thereby unveiling new information about the Titanic tragedy.
 Helen Andrews was her husband’s closest confidant, and Ms. Vanaria encourages the audience to become intimately acquainted with Mrs. Andrews.
 During this unforgettable performance we find ourselves smiling, laughing, crying, and mourning with “those left behind” as Helen discovers herself, her womanhood, her future, and her incredibly passionate love for her beloved “Tommie.”